pnsn/station_metrics/station_metrics.md

 ## September 5 2026 changes

 * Processing order changed.
-Slicing to the analysis window now happens after filtering rather than before, so filter and integration transients land in the discarded padding.
+Slicing to the analysis window now happens after filtering rather than before, so filter and integration edge effects land in the discarded padding.
 * `dcrequest_pctavailable`, `dcrequest_ngaps`, `dcrequest_segmentshort` and
   `dcrequest_segmentlong` are now measured over the clean hour rather than the